 Over the years, two attempts have been made to operate a car and passenger ferry service between Sydney and Tasmania, but with limited success.
 The first was with the Empress of Australia, a car ferry with which Balmain had a strong connection.
 The Empress of Australia was custom built in 1962 at Sydneys Cockatoo Island Dockyards, which stands a short distance off the Balmain Peninsula.

 Operated by Australian National Line, it provided a ferry serice between Sydney and Hobart via Devonport and Burnie between 1962 and 1972.
-The ferrys Sydney terminal was a Morts Bay, Balmain, alongside the site of Morts Dock.
-The ramp giving motor vehicle entry to the ships rear door is still in place on Morts Bay, as is a concrete wharf used to board the ship and load supplies.
+The ferry's Sydney terminal was in Morts Bay, Balmain, alongside the site of Morts Dock.
+The foundations and frames of two ramps that gave motor vehicle entry through the ship's rear door are still in place on Morts Bay, as is a concrete wharf on Morts Bay.